angelcvx/iTAREA/README.md

 ## Prerequisites
 - **Python 3.x**: Ensure Python is installed on your system.
-- **Gurobi Optimizer**: iTAREA uses Gurobi for solving the MILP problems.
+- **Gurobi Optimizer**: iTAREA uses Gurobi for solving MILP problems.
 A valid Gurobi license is required.

 ## Configuration